Residence permit

 Why do wealthy people choose Switzerland for immigration?

 Switzerland attracts wealthy people from all over the world due to its high quality of life.
 Switzerland was ranked fourth in the world in the UN’s 2020 Global Happiness Report.
-In order to estimate the level of happiness, the UN’s report uses the following six factors that characterize the economy, the quality of medical services and the quality of life:
+In order to estimate the level of happiness, the UN’s report uses the following six factors that characterise the economy, the quality of medical services and the quality of life:

 1. GDP per person.